kanglicheng/code-school/react/readings/front_end_auth.md

 from the back end.
 Instead we will create special route components that trigger a redirect if the user shouldn't be allowed to see their component.
 We do this by placing a conditional in the `render` prop.
 Here is the code.
-Take a minute look it over and make sure you understand it.
+Take a minute to look it over and make sure you understand it.

 ```jsx